jagh1987/CodeIgniter/readme.rst

 Backend App CodeIgniter Implementation
 ###################

-First than all, this is an application for learning purposes.
+First than all, this is an application for *learning purposes*.
 Knowing That... now:

-This is a code igniter app implementation, please DON'T USE THIS for your developing purposes, use the the original from https://github.com/bcit-ci/CodeIgniter or download it from the original website https://codeigniter.com/download
+This is a code igniter app implementation, please **DON'T USE THIS** for your developing purposes, use the the original from https://github.com/bcit-ci/CodeIgniter or download it from the original website https://codeigniter.com/download